 When your one-way trip requires the use of more than one bus, you will need to ask the driver for a transfer.
 Free transfers are available on all routes.
 Just ask the driver for a transfer when you pay your fare.
 A transfer entitles a passenger to transfer to any other route in order to get to a destination.
 Transfers are valid only when used at the downtown Transit Center

-, at North Central Health Care or where two routes intersect.
+or where two routes intersect.
 A transfer must be used no later than one trip after it is issued.
 A transfer must be used to continue your trip on a different route.
 Transfers cannot be used for a return trip.
 A transfer is not a round-trip ticket.
-If you are transferring, be sure to notify the driver so he can notify the driver of the other route.
-Step along quickly, even if your first bus is late pulling in, the driver of your connecting bus can only wait three minutes past his scheduled departure time.
-To wait longer would throw his bus “out of sync” with the other routes.
+If you are transferring, be sure to notify your driver so he/she can notify the driver of the other route.
+Step along quickly!
+If your first bus is late pulling in, the driver of your connecting bus can only wait three minutes past his scheduled departure time.
+To wait longer would throw that bus “out of sync” with the other routes.

 Detours and Delays

 From time to time we run behind schedule – generally as a result of traffic or weather conditions.
 At times we have to detour a route because we cannot use a street or streets on which we usually operate.
 When there are significant delays or when a route has to be detoured, Metro Ride will make every effort to ensure that the public is informed via radio, newspaper, etc.